mike632t/x11-calc/README.md

 ### Dependencies

-The following packages are required to build and run the simulator.
+The following packages are required to build and/or run the simulator.

 - Debian : gcc, make, libx11-dev, libc6-dev, xfonts-base